alessiomangoni13/phishing_catcher/README.md

 $ chmod +x geckodriver
 ### if you're using virtualenv, copy/move it under env/bin/
 # cp geckodriver env/bin/geckodriver
+### if not, geckodriver location should be in your PATH variable
 ```

 ### Usage